PART IRelease of Information (continued)

 Marginal note:Location of garnishable moneys

-27 For the purposes of this Part, garnishable moneys are deemed to be located in the jurisdiction of every court requested to issue a garnishee summons in respect thereof.
+27 For the purposes of this Part, garnishable moneys are deemed to be located in the province in which a garnishee summons is issued in respect of the moneys.

 Marginal note:Service binds Her Majesty for five years